MaddyUnderStars/shoot/readme.md

 - [Official Shoot Client](https://github.com/MaddyUnderStars/shoot-client).
 You can find a hosted version of this web app [here](https://understars.dev/shoot-client)
 - [Sheet](https://github.com/TheEntropyShard/Sheet)

 Building a client?
-PRs are welcome!
+PRs to this list are welcome!

 If you instead want to install the server or contribute, see below.